Provider Manual | Section 2

 HPSM must receive requests for PCP changes by the last day of the current month.
 PCP changes are effective the 1st of the following month.
 Medi-Cal, HealthWorx and ACE members will receive a confirmation letter with the name of the new PCP.
 Only CareAdvantage members will receive a new HPSM ID card with the name of their new PCP.

-Provider Request for Member Transfer
+Provider Request for Member Reassignment

 HPSM follows regulatory guidelines and retains sole and final authority to review and act upon the requests from providers to terminate a member.
 Members are not transferred against their will until HPSM carefully reviews the matter, determines that transfer is appropriate, and confirms that HPSM’s internal procedures have been followed.

-The member will be transferred from the requesting provider once the written notice is sent to the member and is effective the first of the following month.
+The member will be reassigned from the requesting provider once the written notice is sent to the member and is effective the first of the following month.
 When a member is assigned to a new PCP, the previous provider must supply patient records, reports, and other documentation at no charge to the new PCP.
-The transferring provider must continue to coordinate care through the end date of the transfer.
+The transferring provider must continue to coordinate care through the end date of the reassignment.

 Providers Leaving HPSM